There’s water around the water heater and you think it’s leaking. What should you do?

 Either pull the handle or turn the dial clockwise.

-WARNING: Be careful to not make contact with the water heater tank in this step.
+WARNING: Be careful not to make contact with the water heater tank in this step.
 A water heater’s temperature is often set at 140 degrees F.

 Steps 1-3 help you minimize damage.
 Now it’s time to contact a plumber.
 Let them know where the leak is located.